HOME

 Scott C581 Scott C582

-COLOMBIA, 1973, the 350th anniversary of the Pontifical Xaverian University, Scott C581-82
+COLOMBIA, 1973, the 350th anniversary of the Pontifical Xavierian University, Scott C581-82

-Founded in 1623, one year after the canonization of St. Francis Xavier, the "Xaverian Academy," as it was called then, was the fourth university in America.
+Founded in 1623, one year after the canonization of St. Francis Xavier, the "Xavierian Academy," as it was called then, was the fourth university in America.
 At the end of its 350 years, the university had almost 9000 students.

-COLOMBIA, 2006, the 500th anniversary of Xavier's birth
+COLOMBIA, 2006, the 500th anniversary of Xavier's birth, Scott 1259

-beside the statue of Xavier is the entrance to the Universidad Javeriana in Bogotá,
+Beside the statue of Xavier is the entrance to the Universidad Javeriana in Bogotá,

 the inscription over the door 1623 Sapientia aedificavit sibi domum

-Wisdom has built herself a house
+(Wisdom has built herself a home)

 Scott 887

-COLOMBIA, 1980, 50th anniversary of the Law Faculty of the University, Scott 887
+COLOMBIA, 1980, 50th anniversary of the Law Faculty of the university, Scott 887

-St. Bartholomew College, Caracas
+St. Bartholomew College, Bogotá

-Scott 2172 Scott 984
+Scott C793 Scott 984

 St. Peter Claver Church, Cartagena

-Scott C258
+Scott 2054g Scott C258

 Scott C740A Scott C740B Scott C819